 Central heating - One pipe system

-Fan coil -two-conductor system
+Fan coil - 2-conductor system

 Fan coil - four-conductor system